GluuFederation/gluu-passport/README.md

 - github for Github Authentication
 - facebook for Facebook Authentication

+Make sure the  Authorized redirect URIs list of your app contains the passport strategy's callback.
+If your gluu server points to https://example.gluu.org and the strategy is facebook, the list of Authorized redirect URIs should contain https://example.gluu.org/passport/auth/facebook/callback.

 Add the strategies that are required and then click update to save the configuration.

 Finally, to display the strategies on your login page navigate to Configuration > Manage Authentication > Default Authentication Method